alicebob/miniredis/README.md

      - HSETNX
      - HVALS

-MULTI and EXEC are accepted but ignored (for now).

 Since this is intended to be used in unittests timeouts are not implemented.
 You can use `Expire()` to see if an expiration is set.
 The value returned will